Ashe-Oro-Accelerator/hedera-nft-utilities/README.md

 - `accountId`: The account ID of the operator account.
 - `privateKey`: The private key of the operator account.
-- `network`: The network to use (mainnet or testnet or previewnet or localNode).
+- `network`: The network to use (mainnet, testnet, previewnet or loocalNode).
 - `localNode`: The local node to use.
 - `localMirrorNode`: The local mirror node to use.
 - `mirrorNodeUrl`: The mirror node URL to use.